 Assistant District Attorney Julie Richard said the state of Massachusetts will seek “considerable restitution for the costs of removing the protesters,” but she did not mention what the amount would be, according to the Westborough Daily Voice.

-“Right now we’re unaware of the costs we have to pay for the exact decision or actions led to those costs,” Alli Welton—another student working on divestment at Harvard University who was also among those arrested during the Massachusetts action—told Campus Progress.
+“Right now we’re unaware of the costs we have to pay for the exact decision or actions led to those costs,” Alli Welton — another student working on divestment at Harvard University who was also among those arrested during the Massachusetts action — told Generation Progress.
 “It would be unfair for the Westborough taxpayers to pay for the attention that TransCanada has drawn because of its ethically dubious actions.”

 “We’re dreaming of a day when the law asks TransCanada to pay restitution for the families they’ve uprooted and the resources they’ve damaged and the other impacts of the climate crisis they’ve caused by pushing forward projects like Keystone XL,” Welton continued.

-Despite the years of mass protest against the tar sands project, former Bush and Clinton cabinets have said they expect President Obama to rubber stamp the pipeline soon.
+Despite the years of mass protest against the tar sands project, former Bush and Clinton cabinet officials have said they expect President Obama to rubber stamp the pipeline soon.

 “She was going to stay on until November or December,” a Jackson insider told the New York Post.
 “But this changed it.
 She will not be the EPA head when Obama supports it [Keystone] getting built.”